andreivo/CicadaProject/docs/_docs/cicada-project.md

 ---
-title: Getting Started
+title: The Project
 tags:
- - jekyll
- - github
+ - Project
-description: Getting started with Docsy Jekyll
+description: Describes the project
 ---

-# Getting Started
+# The Project

 ## Features

 ### User Interaction

+TESTE
 On the right side of any page, you'll notice links to edit the page, or open an issue.
 This ensures that any time you have a question or want to suggest or request a change, you can do so immediately and link directly